-Do not write an amount on this line.
-As a nonresident, your unemployment compensation, Alaska Permanent Fund dividends, and jury duty pay are not taxed by Illinois.
+Write the total amount of unemployment compensation you received from the Illinois Department of Employment Security.
+As a nonresident, your Alaska Permanent Fund dividends and jury duty pay are not taxed by Illinois.

 Line 18: Taxable Social Security benefits

 Do not write an amount on this line.
 As a nonresident, your Social Security benefits are not taxed by Illinois.